MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 ### Task 4: Install an app from the Company Portal Website

+   > **Note**: It can take several minutes for the app to appear in the Company Portal Website.
+If the app does not appear, wait a few minutes and then refresh the page.
+If the app still does not appear, verify that you have assigned the app to the correct group and that the device is a member of the group.
+(This could take up to 30 minutes.)

 1. Switch to **SEA-WS1**.

 2. Sign in as **Aaron Nicholls** with the PIN **102938**.